cirruslabs/tart/docs/faq.md

   - navigation
 ---

-## How Tart is different from Anka?

-Under the hood Tart is using the same technology as Anka 3.0 so there should be no real difference in performance or features supported.
-If there is some feature missing please don't hesitate to [create a feature request](https://github.com/cirruslabs/tart/issues).

-Instead of Anka Registry, Tart can work with any OCI-compatible container registry.
-This provides a much more consistent and scalable experience for distributing virtual machines.

-Tart doesn't yet have an analogue of Anka Controller for managing long living VMs but [soon will be](https://github.com/cirruslabs/tart/issues/372).

 ## VM location on disk

 Tart stores all its files in `~/.tart/` directory.
 Local images that you can run are stored in `~/.tart/vms/`.